 Caution!
 This post is only for accuracy nerds!
 The type who want to reach the best possible accuracy for their mechanical watches!
 We will discover quick ways of regulating your watch accuracy by following three easy tips.

 First, let’s start by calculating the accuracy of your mechanical watch on Toolwatch.io to get a reference measure.
-You want to know if your watch is running to slow or to fast in order to correct it accordingly.
+You want to know if your watch is running too slow or too fast in order to correct it accordingly.

 Keep in mind that you must also keep your mechanical watches working properly; otherwise you won’t be able to make precise measures and therefore actions to regulate your accuracy correctly.
 As you know, this small marvel of engineering is made of hundreds of components and requires good attention and maintenance.
 For example, the oscillating spring is almost doing 5 millions vibrations a week without any electrical power!
 All those movements can damage components over time with oils eventually drying.
 You should as well keep your watch clean, your babies need the best from you and this will help you reach great accuracy 😉